 “If their abdomen is distended, their gum color is pale, they’re vomiting and looking uncomfortable, they must be seen immediately,” says Dr. Knox.

 Additionally, any dog who hasn’t been able to eat in 12 hours or is vomiting and passing loose, bloody stools should be seen by a veterinary care provider.
+When in doubt, go to the vet.

 Potential safety concerns abound during hectic large parties, but with a little preparation, you and your dog alike can enjoy a safe and happy Thanksgiving.